olli991/mib-std2-pq-zr-toolbox/README.md

 NOTE: This SD installation method is NOT possible on Seat Navi units with HW H50+ (firmwares 05xx) as metainfo2.txt does not contain variants 47213, 47214, 47215, 47216.
 Metainfo2.txt cannot be edited because has digital signature at the end of the file.

 ## How to install if you already have serial console or telnet
+NOTE: By default console/telnet are disabled and on non navi units you need to solder to enable it!
 1. Unzip `MIBSTD2-Toolbox-vX.X.X.zip` to the root of SD card or USB drive
 2. Delete `metainfo2.txt`, this helps to avoid endless reading spinner when connecting USB drive to the unit.
 3. Login via console/telnet as root/root